JoshCode/userstyle-reddit-hyperlegible/README.md

 # userstyle-reddit-hyperlegible
-A small and hacky userstyle to get Reddit to use the font "Atkinson Hyperlegible", if installed.
+Hacky solution to get most text on reddit to use Atkinson Hyperlegible, a font designed to be, as the name implies, very legible, especially for people who are visually impaired.

+This is for old reddit, it has not been tested on new reddit.